A great business proposal has two jobs:

 6. Add an Expiration Date to Your Proposal

 According to research published at Business2Community, when items are scarce, they're perceived to be more valuable.
 Apply the same approach to your business proposal.
 A great way to add genuine scarcity to your business proposal is to make your proposal available only until a certain date.

 You can, for example, explain that after a certain date you won’t be able to offer the same pricing, so now is the time to act if they want to lock in the price.
 Don’t forget to follow up a day or two before the proposal expires to remind them about it.
-Another benefit of adding an expiration date to your proposal is the fact that you won’t have to wait indefinitely to hear back from the client.
+Another benefit of adding an expiration date to your proposal is that you won’t have to wait indefinitely to hear back from the client.

 7. Include a Case Study

 Another unique business proposal topic idea is to include a case study.
-Like testimonials, a case study is an excellent way to showcase your expertise and the results you’re able to get for your clients.
+Like testimonials, a case study is an excellent way to showcase your expertise and the results you can get for your clients.

-A case study will have an even bigger impact if you’re able to find similarities between the past and the potential client.
+A case study will have an even bigger impact if you can find similarities between the past and the potential client.
 Explain them in a way that helps potential clients understand you're the right person or company for the job.
 Remember, a case study doesn’t have to be official and use corporate jargon to be effective.
-In fact, you’ll achieve much better results if you personalize the story.
+You’ll achieve much better results if you personalize the story.

 8. Create a Prominent Summary or Project Statement

 This is a great way to pique the client’s curiosity and encourage them to read further.
 A compelling project statement can set the tone for the entire proposal.
 All you've got to do is explain exactly how you would achieve the result or the goal that you’ve summarized at the beginning.
 It can also help the client immediately see that you've got a deep understanding of their problem and the knowledge to solve it.

 9. Include Add-On Items